moogacs/docs.buf.build/docs/bsr/remote-generation/consuming-generated-code.md

 ---
 id: consume-generated-go-code
-title: Consume Generated Go Code
+title: Consume generated Go code
 ---

 > Remote code generation is an **experimental feature**.
 We started with Go and have plans to add support for other languages.
 [Let us know what language we should tackle next](../../contact.md).